pushkinman/Piano_Quest/README.md

 Welcome!<br/>
-This is a virtual piano developed for Oculus Quest to play with your hands!
+This is a virtual piano developed in Unity 2019.4.10 for Oculus Quest to play with your hands!

 <img src="Images/pq1.PNG" height="300">